Question time: United Kingdom

-In the United Kingdom, question time in the House of Commons lasts for an hour each day from Monday to Thursday (2:30 to 3:30pm on Mondays, 11:30am to 12:30pm on Tuesdays and Wednesdays, and 9:30 to 10:30am on Thursdays).
+In the United Kingdom, question time in the House of Commons, officially titled Oral Answers to Questions, lasts for an hour each day from Monday to Thursday (2:30 to 3:30pm on Mondays, 11:30am to 12:30pm on Tuesdays and Wednesdays, and 9:30 to 10:30am on Thursdays).
 Each Government department has its place in a rota which repeats every four to five weeks when the House is sitting.
 The larger Departments generally have the full hour for oral questions whereas smaller Departments will have less time allocated.
 In addition, Questions to the Prime Minister takes place each Wednesday from noon to 12:30pm, and questions are asked each Thursday (Questions to the Leader of House of Commons), about the business of the House the following week.

 The larger departments also have a Topical question period for the last 15 minutes of their hour for questions, where the Secretary of State outlines recent developments in their department and then backbench MPs can ask any question relating to their department, for which ministers are not given prior notice.
 Topical questions have been part of each question time in the Commons since November 2007.
 For question time, Government whips organize "support groups" of government MPs whose duty it is to support the ministers who answer questions by asking questions helpful to the government and shouting in its support.

 In addition to government departments, there are also questions regarding the Church of England, House of Commons reform and Law Rulings.

 Questions for oral answer are selected by ballot a few days before the question time takes place and published.
 Ministers therefore have advance warning of the initial questions, but after each question has been answered, the MP in whose name it appears may ask a supplementary question on the same subject area for which no notice is given (unless the MP chooses to do so privately).
 The Speaker will usually call other MPs to ask further supplementary questions and this will often include Opposition front bench spokespersons.
 A second ballot enables MPs to put forward their names to ask a topical question for which no notice is required.